AX3449/Information-Board/README.md

 Information Board
 ------------------
-This is a repo with a partially-fixed Infoboard SWF file that directs to this repo. font fixes are included, currently embedded fonts do not work, please install NewRodin-JP from your PS3's /dev_flash/ or use an emulated flash
+This is a repo with a partially-fixed Infoboard SWF file that directs to a local installation. (ensure liboard.swf is alongside data and not inside of it)
+I currently do not know how to get it to draw from a custom server font fixes are included, currently embedded fonts do not work, please install NewRodin-JP from your PS3's /dev_flash/ or use an emulated flash

-Multiple skins are included from,
+Multiple skins are included from,/n
-Malaysia - Fat Princess
+Malaysia - Fat Princess/n
-Japan - Default
+Japan - Default/n
-Europe - Default
+Europe - Default/n
-United States - New Store (?)
+United States - New Store (?)/n

 The news.xml was taken from the latest US-EN Infoboard and modified with one extra entry.